kestra-io/docs/content/docs/03.concepts/labels.md

 Labels provide a simple and effective way to organize and filter flows and their executions.
 Here are some of the benefits of using labels:

 - **Observability**: labels set during execution provide help in monitoring and troubleshooting.
-- **Filtering**: labels make it easier to find specific executions; you can use it to track ML experiments, track responses from external APIs, or label flows based on runtime-specific inputs.
+- **Filtering**: labels make it easier to find specific executions; you can use it to track ML experiments, track responses from external APIs, or label executions based on runtime-specific flow inputs.
 - **Organization**: labels help organize and manage workflow executions at scale, especially in complex environments and large-scale deployments.
-You can create custom dashboards based on labels to monitor specific executions.
+You can create custom dashboards based on labels to monitor specific executions, e.g. http://localhost:8080/ui/executions?labels=team:finance.
+You can use that pattern to build custom dashboards for specific teams, projects, flow maintainers or environments.

-For more examples, visit the [Execution Labels task documentation](https://kestra.io/plugins/core/tasks/executions/io.kestra.core.tasks.executions.labels).